jekyll/classifier-reborn/docs/bayes.md

 By default the classifier tokenizes given inputs as a white-space separeted terms.
 If you want to use different tokenizer, give it via the `:tokenizer` option.
-Tokenizer must be an object having a module function named `call`, or a lambda.
+Tokenizer must be an object having a method named `call`, or a lambda.
 The function must return tokens as instances of `ClassifierReborn::Tokenizer::Token`.

 ```ruby